 School: NYU Interactive Telecommunications Program

-Team Members: Roi Lev, Anastasis Germanidis
+Team Member(s): Roi Lev, Anastasis Germanidis

-GLIMPSE: Inventing America is an AR experience that takes the user back to the 1620s and the arrival of immigrants in what is now New York City.
+Description: GLIMPSE: Inventing America is an AR experience that takes the user back to the 1620s and the arrival of immigrants in what is now New York City.

 School: Parsons MFA Design + Technology

-Team Members: Lauren Malkani, Paolo Villanueva, Aarati Akkapeddi
+Team Member(s): Lauren Malkani, Paolo Villanueva, Aarati Akkapeddi

-SEE LEVEL is an augmented reality application that explores how Governors Island has been engineered to fight climate change.
+Description: See Level is an augmented reality application that explores how Governors Island has been engineered to fight climate change.
 Visitors will experience rising sea levels first-hand, see the geoengineering inside "The Hills" and explore a new future for NYC.

-GuideBot to Governors Island
+GuideBot to GovIsland’s Past